NomarCub/obsidian-copy-url-in-preview/README.md

 ![desktop](https://user-images.githubusercontent.com/5298006/125515738-8fb2143d-6502-46d3-a1b8-57b025211c2f.gif)

-Copying URLs also works on mobile, but was only tested on Android:
+All features work on mobile, but were only tested on Android:

 ![android](https://user-images.githubusercontent.com/5298006/125515758-bdf77074-a58c-4a6d-affa-88d031991ab2.gif)